bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 To make this site, I could have used TypeScript, or GitHub Pages, or some low-code or no-code site builder.
 But here I am, using Kotlin.

-It wasn't trivial, either -- this is the culmination of a framework that has (so far) taken six months of solid effort to write.
+It wasn't a trivial choice, either -- this is the culmination of a framework that has (so far) taken six months of solid effort to write.

-So why the heck did I do choose Kotlin for BitSpittle.dev?
-And what did I find to be the pros and cons?
+So how did I end up here?!
+I'll move quickly, but it all started six months ago.
+I quit my last job to take my first break in over two decades, and I found myself wanting to learn more about frontend development...

 ## Kotlin/JS